In 2022, more than 3,000 Illinoisans died of opioid overdose.

 Office of Opioid Settlements Administration Update

-At its July 18, 2024 meeting, the Illinois Opioid Remediation Advisory Board (IORAB) reviewed and recommended $5 million over a period of three years for telehealth expansion, which was put forward by the Access and Equity working group.
-This recommendation was subsequently approved for by the Governor’s Opioid Prevention and Recovery Steering Committee (Steering Committee) at its August 23,2024 meeting.
+At its October 17, 2024 meeting, the Illinois Opioid Remediation Advisory Board (IORAB) reviewed and recommended $7.5 million to fund three recommendations: Tribal communities, Youth and Family Services, and a Contingency Management Pilot.
+This recommendation was subsequently approved for by the Governor’s Opioid Prevention and Recovery Steering Committee (Steering Committee) at its November 7, 2024 meeting.

-The next meeting of the IORAB will be October 17, 2024, at 2:00 p.m.
+The next meeting of the IORAB will be January 30, 2025.
 More information is available on the IORAB web page.
-The next meeting of the Steering Committee is scheduled for November 7, 2024, at 10:00 a.m.
-More information is available on the Steering Committee web page
+More information on future Steering Committee meetings is available on the Steering Committee web page

 About OOSA